CrowdWare/shift/firststart.md

 # First Start

+Here you will find a [video](https://youtu.be/52od5pRs2Ns) about the first steps in German language.
 After starting the app you should read the message, depending on your mobile you might have to scroll down and then click the button.
 I just try to warn the users not to deinstall the app because of data loss.